astreum/whitepaper/README.md

 Fusion is the applications platform running on the Astreum Blockchain.

-Applications can run through transaction calls on-chain, computation contracts off-chain and natively on nodes.
+Applications can run through transaction, computation contracts and natively on nodes.

 The Fusion Language is a dialect of the Lisp programming language for developing Fusion Applications.

-Fusion capabilities include templating user interfaces that run on nodes.
+Fusion capabilities include:

+- open applications
+- confidential applications
+- templating

 The Fusion Machine is a stack based native runtime for Fusion Machine Code interfacing with the Astreum Accounts State.